Egypt, gold bars and $15k in a parking lot: The charges facing Menendez

 The senator’s response – and refusal to step aside

-In a statement shared by his office, the senator accused “forces behind the scenes” of attempting to dig his “political grave” with a smear campaign creating “an air of impropriety where none exists.”
+In a statement shared by his office hours after the indictment was announced, the senator accused “forces behind the scenes” of attempting to dig his “political grave” with a smear campaign creating “an air of impropriety where none exists.”

 “The excesses of these prosecutors is apparent.
 They have misrepresented the normal work of a Congressional office.
 On top of that, not content with making false claims against me, they have attacked my wife for the longstanding friendships she had before she and I even met,” he added.

-Note: This story was originally published on 22 September and has been updated with developments